 An Accountable Allowance program reduces company tax waste associated with FICA and income taxes.
 That also means increased take home reimbursements for your mobile employees.
 Motus maximizes the tax-free benefit with minimal effort on your part.

 Flat car allowances are a one-size-fits-all approach.
 If you have employees located in different geographic regions, their costs of driving for business can vary drastically.
 So the one-size-fits-all approach?
 It’s not helping them out.

 Take for example car insurance premiums.
-In Baltimore, premiums are much less expensive than in Detroit – the average annual premium in Baltimore is roughly $2,423 and average annual premium in Detroit is $7,415.
+In Baltimore, premiums are much less expensive than in Detroit.
+The average annual premium in Baltimore is roughly $2,423 and average annual premium in Detroit is $7,415.
 Your employee in Detroit is getting reimbursed far less than what they’re paying just to insure their vehicle.
-And your employee in Baltimore is viewing their reimbursement as extra compensation rather than the true cost of driving for business.
+Meanwhile, your employee in Baltimore is enjoying the payment intended for business driving as extra compensation.
 The result?
 Unproductive employee behavior and mileage reimbursements that aren’t fair or accurate.

 Individual mileage reimbursements provide your mobile employees with payments based on exactly where and how much they drive for business.
 From your perspective, it’s a no brainer.
 They reduce mileage reimbursement costs, eliminate tax liability, and increase employees’ productivity in the field.
 For your employees, it’s also a win.
 Their cost of driving for business is fully reimbursed and they rest assured knowing there’s no W2 reporting involved or federal, state or local tax withholding.